ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-Routes -
+Routes - Define the URL the entity types pages

-Page - What you see when you are browsing a website.
+Pages - What you see when you are browsing a website.

 Database - Defines the data of the webapps entities.

 Models - Locate the data of the webapps entity types

-Views - Define the page template style of the webapps entity types.
+Views - Define the page template of the webapps entity types.

-Controllers - Define the page templates of the webapps entity types by referencing the view and models (e.g. for generating the "view entity" and "edit entity" pages)
+Controllers - Define the pages of the webapps entity types by referencing the view and models (an entity type will need at least 2 page templates one for generating the "view entity" page and aother for generating the "edit entity" page)